Renowned author Tom Wolfe dies at 88

 Wolfe's longtime agent Lynn Nesbit confirmed the writer's death to ABC News.
-Nesbit said Wolfe died after being hospitalized with an infection.
+Nesbit said Wolfe died after he was hospitalized with an infection.

-Known as the father of "New Journalism," a less objective form of news writing that employed literary techniques, Wolfe dissected the underbelly of American life, exploring the intricacies of people who frolicked in the perch of power to those who tripped on acid through the counter-culture revolution.
+Known as the father of "New Journalism," a form of news writing that employed literary techniques and first-person experience, Wolfe dissected the underbelly of American life, exploring the intricacies of people who frolicked in the perch of power and those who tripped on acid through the counter-culture revolution.

+Wolfe's daughter, Alexandra Wolfe, a reporter for the Wall Street Journal, recalled that her father -- who coined the terms "the me decade," "radical chic" and "trophy wife" -- never took a vacation and was always writing.

+"No matter what, he's always kept his dignity," Alexandra Wolfe told the Wall Street Journal.
+"He's dignified through and through."

-Known as a natty dresser in his signature white three-piece suits and spectator shoes, Wolfe exhibited a bon vivant man about town even though his roots traced to a Southern middle-class upbringing.
+Known as a natty dresser in his signature white three-piece suits and spectator shoes, Wolfe exhibited a bon vivant, man-about-town image, even though his roots traced to a Southern middle-class upbringing.

 Born and Raised in Richmond, Virginia, to an agronomist father and a mother who was a landscape architect, Wolfe traced his love for literature to the books his parents kept on their bookshelves.